 5. Climate and Road Conditions

-Hot climates can accelerate aging and drying of tires while cold winters impair traction once the tread wears down.
-Potholes, debris, curbs and rough road surfaces also play a role in tread damage.
+Hot climates can accelerate the aging and drying of tires while cold winters impair traction once the tread wears down.
+Potholes, debris, curbs, and rough road surfaces also play a role in tread damage.
 Minimizing exposure helps tires last longer.

 6. Driving Style